Mashkan-shapir: History

 After rising to importance under the Larsa city-state, Mashkan-shapir became part of the Babylonian empire after the defeat of Larsa by Hammurabi following a long siege.
 At the time, Babylon and Larsa were engaged in a struggle for dominance in the region.

+The city was abandoned c.
+1720 BC during the reign of Samsu-iluna, successor to Hammurabi of the First Babylonian dynasty.The city's demise was part of a general collapse and abandonment of sites in the region at that time.

+Iron Age

+Parthian period

+It was not re-occupied until late in the first millennium, with a 5 hectare Parthian settlement developing on the southern portion of the site.

 Note that the modern name of the site is in some doubt.
 Other possible names are Ishan Chebir and Tell Naim.
 The Tell Abu Duwari identification was the first and is used in archaeological publications.